 Still, Prospect Heights has its fair share of quiet residential streets where you can escape the congestion.

 Relatively affordable multi-level brownstones and walk-up buildings.

-It’s relatively easy to find affordable housing options on Prospect Heights.
+Prospect Heights homes for sale have many affordable housing options.
 Multi-level brownstones surround Atlantic Avenue and the areas bordering Barclays Center, while elevator building increase as you approach Grand Army Plaza and the park.

 Rent stabilized apartments aren’t unheard of in this market, and have helped keep rental prices low in comparison to surrounding neighborhoods such as Park Slope and Fort Greene.